-The water pump switch (if so equipped) may be located on the monitor panel, the utility center or both.
-When the water pump switch is ON (it will light up), the water pump will run until it reaches 45 lbs. of pressure.
+The water pump switch (if so equipped)

+This switch may be located on the monitor panel, the utility center, or both.
+On some models, the water pump control may be on one of the selectable screens for the touch screen.

+When the water pump switch is ON (lit), the water pump will run until it reaches 45 lbs. of pressure.
 It will recycle when pressure drops.
 Turn the switch OFF when the water pump is not being used.

-The water heater switch(s) (if so equipped) are located on the monitor panel, and will light up when turned on.
+Water heater switch(s) (if so equipped)

+These switches are located on the monitor panel, or in the case of a touch screen system, on one of the selectable screens of the touch screen.
+Switches will light up when turned on.
 The "LP GAS" water heater switch (12V) enables propane operation of the water heater, and the "ELECTRIC switch (120V) enables electric operation of the water heater.
 Normally both switches should be turned on to provide the fastest hot water recovery time.
 The water heater can be operated in electric only or gas only modes by pressing each switch independently.
 If the RV is equipped with a tankless water heater, there will be only an LP Gas switch on the command center panel.

-DSI FLT - Direct Spark Ignition Fault (if so equipped): This light located between the water heater switches will indicate a problem with the LP portion of the water heater.
+DSI FLT - Direct Spark Ignition Fault (if so equipped)

+This light located between the water heater switches will indicate a problem with the LP portion of the water heater.
 When the LP GAS switch is turned on, the light will blink quickly 3 times and the water heater will ignite.
 The light will then remain off.
 If the light comes on and stays on, it indicates the gas side of the water heater has not fired and there is a problem with the igniter.